mdredyanahmed/mdredyanahmed/README.md

 # 👋 Hi, I'm Md.
 Redyan Ahmed

-**Enthusiastic and self-motivated early-career exoplanet researcher** with a lifelong passion for astrophysics.
+**Enthusiastic and self-motivated early-career  researcher** with a lifelong passion for astrophysics, precisely in exoplanet.
 Currently, I'm a **PhD student at the University of Sydney**, specializing in exoplanet detection with the **TOLIMAN mission**.

 ### 🌌 About Me
 - 🌍 **Origin**: Dhaka, Bangladesh
 - 🎓 **Academic Journey**:
   - 📚 Rajuk Uttara Model College, Dhaka
-  - 🎓 Indian Institute of Science Education and Research (IISER)
+  - 🎓 Indian Institute of Science Education and Research (IISER) Kolkata
-  - 🧑‍🔬 Junior Researcher at the Institute of Space Science (ICE)-CSIC, Barcelona
+  - 🧑‍🔬 Junior Researcher at the Institute of Space Science (ICE)-CSIC & IEEC, Barcelona
 - 🔬 **Research Focus**:
   - Exoplanet detection
   - Characterizing exoplanet atmospheres and compositions
+  - Binary stars
 - 🚀 **Current Work**: Exploring new methods for exoplanet detection with the TOLIMAN space telescope mission.

 ### ✈️ Beyond Science